DeViL303/Home-Content-Preserver/README.md

 ![image](https://github.com/user-attachments/assets/2be39726-979e-4d4b-b980-4b14026ce7a5)

-An app created to download files from Playstation Home servers.
+## A simple app created to download files from Playstation Home servers.
 This application simply spoofs the useragent to "PSHome PS3Application libhttp/4.9.0-000 (CellOS)".

-This application can be used to download from any server, Just change the "Replace Domain" box to suit your chosen server.

 ## Usage
 1. Paste your original URLs into the top section.